kimwalisch/primesieve/README.md

 ### Build instructions (Unix-like OSes)

-Download the latest release tarball from http://primesieve.org/downloads.
-On Unix-like operating systems you can then build and install primesieve using:
+Download the latest release tarball from http://primesieve.org/downloads, extract it and cd into the newly created directory.
+Then build and install primesieve using:

 ```bash
 $ ./configure